Featured · Grow Setup

 We recommend an AC Infinity inline fan with a carbon filter for odor control.
 Pair it with:

-We've burned through several cheap oscillating fans — including multiple Vivosun units.
-Just like with lighting, it's worth investing in quality.
+We've burned through several cheap oscillating fans, including multiple Vivosun units.
+Just like with lighting, it pays to invest in quality.
 Buy your fans from a company that specializes in airflow.
 AC Infinity makes both inline and oscillating fans that are durable, quiet, and reliable.

 Consider adding a temperature and humidity monitor.
 An ideal range: